huyvofjh/SupplyChain/README.md

 ## 1.1.
 Introduction
 - Show Business Results by Year.
 - Identify Customer Behaviours and Target Market.
 - Compare Scheduled and Actual Shipping Days.
-How to optimize On Time Shipping ?
+How to optimize On-Time Shipping ?
 ## 1.2.
 Methodology
 - Collect data from DataCo Global.
 - Use SQL to clean and analyze data.
 [View](https://github.com/huyvofjh/SupplyChainProjects/blob/main/SupplyChainAnalysis/SupplyChain.sql) to get details.